imakealol/studivz-crawler/README.md

-# studivz
+# studivz-crawler
-I was sadly watching studivz fading away ...
-So I decided to rescue all my memories with a CLI.
+I was sadly watching studiVZ fading away ... the social network of my early student days.
+Therefore I decided to save all my memories with a CLI.

 studivz-crawler downloads all your text-memories as json-files + your photos as jpg.
 **Text information as json**: "Meine Seite", "Pinnwand", "Nachrichten", "Meine Freunde" + their "Pinnwand"